MailTape/MailTape-v1/_posts/2019-06-16-Camilla-George.md

 musiColor: musiColor362.png
 image: 'https://mailta.pe/img/fbPic362.jpg'
 ---
-<p id="introduction"> This morning we welcome London-based saxophonist and composer, [Camilla George](http://camillageorge.com/), to select three Sunday morning tunes full of her inspirations and collaborations.
+<p id="introduction"> This morning we welcome London-based saxophonist and composer, [Camilla George](http://camillageorge.com/), to select three Sunday morning tunes including her inspirations and collaborations.
 <br><br>
 Born in Nigeria, Camilla George studied at Trinity College of Music and emerged from the influential Tomorrow’s Warriors and Jazz Jamaica bands to a Mobo nomination in 2013.
 Her tutors have included fellow saxophonists Jean Toussaint, Tony Kofi, Julian Siegel, Christian Brewer and Martin Speake.
 </p>